sj0414/colette-koo/_portfolio/portfolio-1.md

 ---
 title: "Object Recognition in Videos"
-excerpt: "DDevelopment of an Object Recognition System in Videos – Implementing advanced techniques for detecting and tracking hands and vehicles."
+excerpt: "Development of an Object Recognition System in Videos – Implementing advanced techniques for detecting and tracking hands and vehicles."
 collection: portfolio
 ---